Washington State Route 504: 21st century

 From 2004 until 2006, increased volcanic activity at Mount St. Helens caused a surge in tourist traffic on SR 504, along with periodic shutdowns of the Johnston Ridge section.
 An evacuation of the area was ordered in early October 2004 due to seismic activity, indicating a possible buildup of magma, forcing 2,500 visitors to leave the Coldwater and Johnston centers for several days.
 The evacuation was later cancelled and other restrictions were relaxed after steam eruptions diffused pressure inside the volcano.
 A minor mudslide in March 2007 blocked a section of SR 504 near Kid Valley and was removed after a week-long cleanup by WSDOT crews.

+A mudslide and debris flow, known as the 2023 South Coldwater Slide, occurred on May 14, 2023, destroying the 85 ft Spirit Lake Outlet Bridge and severing SR 504 northeast of Johnston Ridge Observatory at milepost 49.
+Twelve people were airlifted from the area beyond the mudslide; the observatory's seasonal reopening was postponed and the highway east of Coldwater Lake was closed to all traffic.
+WSDOT contractors cleared debris over the highway by July and created a temporary gravel road to access Johnston Ridge for vehicle retrieval and to prepare for reopening in 2024, but the interim roadway was washed out in November due to a collapsed culvert caused by heavy rainfall and erosion unrelated to the earlier landslide.
+WSDOT announced in early 2024 that because of the costs and difficulties in making repairs to the bypass, based on a limited construction window due to weather and elevation as well as the steepness of the terrain, the highway and access to the observatory was to remain closed until 2026.
+The closure timeline was revised by WSDOT to April 2027, with construction to rebuild the route not slated until April 2026.